Camille Claudel: Musée Camille Claudel

-The Musée Camille Claudel was opened in March, 2017, as a French national museum dedicated to Claudel's work.
-It is located in her teenage home town of Nogent-sur-Seine.
-The Musée Camille Claudel displays approximately half of Claudel's 90 surviving works.

-Plans to turn the Claudel family home at Nogent-sur-Seine into a museum were announced in 2003, and the museum negotiated with the Claudel family to buy Camille's works.
+Plans to turn the Claudel family home at Nogent-sur-Seine into a national museum dedicated to Claudel's work were announced in 2003, and the museum negotiated with the Claudel family to buy Camille's works.
 These include 70 pieces, including a bust of Rodin.

+The Musée Camille Claudel opened in March, 2017.
+The museum displays approximately half of Claudel's 90 surviving works.